hbenl/vscode-jasmine-test-adapter/README.md

 ## Configuration

 * `jasmineExplorer.config`: The location of the Jasmine config file (relative to the workspace folder) (default: `spec/support/jasmine.json`)
+* `jasmineExplorer.env`: Environment variables to be set when running the tests
 * `testExplorer.codeLens`: Show a CodeLens above each test or suite for running or debugging the tests
 * `testExplorer.gutterDecoration`: Show the state of each test in the editor using Gutter Decorations
 * `testExplorer.onStart`: Retire or reset all test states whenever a test run is started